Skip to Main Content

 John Glenn College of Public Affairs Professor Emeritus Charles “Chuck” F. Adams Jr. passed away July 24 at the age of 79.

 Adams, an internationally known public economics policy expert, joined Ohio State in 1977 and taught in the economics sequence of the Master of Public Administration and doctoral programs.
-His interest and expertise in local finance led to his work in Russia after the collapse of the Soviet Union and South Africa at the end of Apartheid where he supported the work of local communities in building fledgling democracies.
+His interest and expertise in local finance led to his work in Russia after the collapse of the Soviet Union and in South Africa at the end of Apartheid where he supported the work of local communities in building fledgling democracies.

 “Chuck served as director of the School of Public Policy and Management as we navigated through challenging times in the 1990s.
 He also served as director of doctoral studies.
 Most importantly, he was committed to our students.
 Many doctoral alumni count him as a mentor and friend,” said Glenn College Dean Trevor Brown.